opsee/build-go/README.md

 ## Local build.sh

 You may place a build.sh file in the root of your project for additional build steps.
-It will be run before the `gb build`.
+It will be run before the `govendor build`.